alkhe/lambdant/README.md

   - `parse(LambdantSource) -> LambdantAST` parses a Lambdant source string and returns a Lambdant ast
   - `generate(LambdantAST) -> ESTreeAST` converts a Lambdant ast into an ESTree ast
   - `serialize(ESTreeAST) -> JavascriptSource` generates Javascript source from an ESTree ast

+## Scripts

+`make build` generates ./src/parser.js from ./lang/grammar.g and ./lang/lexer.l.
+`make suite` evaluates each of the scripts in ./examples.

 ## Usage